CivicActions/guidebook/docs/030-policies/security.md

 CivicActions requires unique, strong passwords for every service that you log into.
 For this reason, CivicActions requires use of a password manager and recommends LastPass as it is currently the most full-featured password manager.
 Note that LastPass is required for use by IT staff and management.

-Use both a unique, strong password (or multi-word passphrase) _and_ two-factor authentication (TFA or 2FA) to secure your password manager.
+Use both a unique, strong password (or multi-word passphrase) _and_ multi-factor authentication (MFA) to secure your password manager.

-CivicActions supplies all employees with a YubiKey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, GitHub and GitLab.
-You can also use second factor authentication apps such as Authy and Duo, and in fact, for backup reasons we suggest using more than one second factor.
+CivicActions supplies all employees with a YubiKey as a handy _second factor_ for secure authentication, and we require multi-factor authentication for access to your password manager, the CivicActions GSuite of applications, GitHub and GitLab.
+You can also use second factor authentication apps such as Authy and LastPass Authenticator, and in fact, for backup reasons we suggest using more than one second factor.

 Please see the [Security Awareness and Tools](../100-security/awareness.md) document for details on these subjects and more.